Unit 7 ArrayList

 • We create an ArrayList named numbersList and insert integers into it using the add() method.

-• We demonstrate standard array traversal using a for-each loop to display the elements of numbersList.
+• We demonstrate standard array traversal using an enhanced for loop to display the elements of numbersList.

-• We then remove elements from the numbersList using the remove() method (by index and by value).
+• We then remove elements from the numbersList using the remove() method.

 • We display the modified numbersList using an iterator to traverse the list.